spencermountain/spacetime/README.md

   <h3>this is a wrapper of the js Date object</h3>
 </div>

-Internally, it can ~pretend~ **emulate** another timezone locally.
-So when you query it for calendar information, it says the right thing, cuz it can do that.
+Internally, it can **emulate** another timezone locally.
+So when you query it for calendar information, it's right:

 ```js
 let s=spacetime('March 1 2020', 'America/New_York')